rangochan/logkeycount/README.md

 2. configure logkeycount.py:
   1. set the regex expression at the section "template" depending on your log message format
   2. set the keyword and subkeyword as keywords which are going to be mathed depending your requirment
+  3. set "time_interval" item of "main" section for counting time interval
-  3. set zabbix_sender command depending on the specified situation
+  4. set zabbix_sender command depending on the specified situation
-  4. set debug: true for test, false or others for execution as normal
+  5. set "debug": true for test, false or others for execution as normal

 3. configure rsyslog
 configure rsyslog omprog setction according to your situation